-Its thought beneficial effects linger for a few days after a microdose, and having off days can circumvent tolerance to the drug’s effects.
-While this protocol has been tried by many readers of Fadiman’s book The Psychedelic Explorer’s Guide where it first appeared , and by a number of others who discovered it online, clinical research has yet to test for therapeutic benefits of microdosing against placebos in controlled trials.
-People are experimenting on their own, taking microdoses of varying quantities and testing different schedules with the goal being to find repeatable formulas to enhance well-being.
+Its thought beneficial effects linger for a few days after a microdose.
+Additionally, having off days can circumvent tolerance to the drug’s effects.
+Many readers of Fadiman’s book The Psychedelic Explorer’s Guide (where it first appeared ) have tried this protocol.
+Besides Fadiman fans a number of others who discovered it online have tried it as well.
+To date, clinical research has yet to test for therapeutic benefits of microdosing against placebos in controlled trials.
+People are experimenting on their own and taking microdoses of varying quantities.
+Following this, they test different schedules with a goal of finding repeatable formulas that enhance well-being.

 How are Microdoses Prepared?

 The most common psychedelics used for microdosing are LSD and psilocybin .
 Other compounds reportedly microdosed include mescaline, ayahuasca, DMT, and ibogaine.
 Because potency can vary widely between individual specimens, microdosers of botanicals often grind up the dried plant or fungi to make each dose consistent.
-The dried material is weighed and placed in capsules or consumed as a powder.
+After that, the dried material is weighed and placed in capsules or consumed as a powder.

-LSD is an extremely potent substance, meaning a small amount in one direction or the other can make a difference.
+LSD is an extremely potent substance.
+This means a small amount in one direction or the other can make a difference.
 LSD is often placed on blotter paper, and people try to cut up a full dose of blotter.
-However, this is less than ideal because the drug may be unevenly distributed and cutting uniformed pieces of tiny paper is nearly impossible.
-F
+However, this is less than ideal.
+As a result, the drug may be unevenly distributed and cutting uniformed pieces of tiny paper is nearly impossible.

-or this reason, people will do dissolutions of liquid LSD in distilled water or alcohol (or 1:1 water/alcohol) to obtain accurate microdoses.
-Or, in another method, a tab of LSD of known quantity is dissolved in a pre-measured amount of water or alcohol for a few days in complete darkness (to avoid LSD degradation).
-From there, a syringe or dropper with a volumetric ruler is used to extract the microdose.
+For this reason, people will do dissolutions of liquid LSD in distilled water or alcohol (or 1:1 water/alcohol) to obtain accurate microdoses.
+Or, in another method, an LSD tab of known quantity dissolves in a pre-measured amount of water or alcohol for a few days in complete darkness (to avoid LSD degradation).
+Lastly, using a syringe or dropper with a volumetric ruler extracts the microdose.

 Myth or Magic: Effects of Microdosing

-In an open-label naturalistic study where everyone knew they took a microdose, participants reported improvements in both convergent and divergent thinking after microdosing, but found no effect on overall fluid intelligence .
-Convergent thinking describes the ability to come up with a concrete solution, whereas divergent thinking is the process of creatively generating several ideas or possible solutions.
+In an open-label naturalistic study where everyone knew they took a microdose, participants reported improvements in both convergent and divergent thinking after microdosing.
+But they found no effect on overall fluid intelligence .
+Convergent thinking describes the ability to come up with a concrete solution.
+Whereas divergent thinking is the process of creatively generating several ideas or possible solutions.